Pougher/VML/README.md

 | `input` | 1 | Fills a buffer supplied beforehand with a read line of input from the user.
 Usage: `buffer input` ---> `buffer = "I'm a line of input!"`
 | `copy` | 2 | Fills the first operand (as an entry into memory) with a string literal supplied by the second element down in the stack.
 Eg: `"Hello" buffer copy` ---> `buffer = "Hello"`

+## Includes

+It would be a nightmare working with a file that has over 10,000 lines and absolutely no categorisation, and so I present includes!
+Fresh in version 1.0.3rev1!
+With includes, you can have multiple files for projects, making your code more concise and organized.

+Here is a quick tutorial on how to use includes:

+Say we had a file called `helpful_stuff.vml` which contained the method `read_user_input`.
+If we wanted to access this from a different file, we can simply add `include "helpful_stuff.vml"` to the top of the file.
+This will automatically stitch all of the dependencies and methods from `helpful_stuff.vml` into your file!

+#### With great power comes great responsibility (READ THIS):
+As of 1.0.3rev1, includes are experimental and may be buggy, so use them at your own risk.
+You may also want to avoid something known as "circular includes" where your file includes itself or another file includes it, resulting in a loop.
+This could duplicate some of your code, resulting in extremely difficult-to-find bugs.

 ## Arithmetic

 As I said previously, I wanted to focus on simplicity, and therefore you might notice that `shift-left` and `shift-right` are missing!
 Well, thats because you can accomplish the same thing by dividing and multiplying by two.
 Don't believe me?
 Check!